tanujjain2015/readmegenerator/README.md

   ## Installation

    Here are the installation steps:
-1. Clone the repo through https://github.com/tanujjain2015/readmegenerator
+1. Clone the repo through https://github.com/tanujjain2015/readmegenerator.
-2. Navigate to Develop Directory.
+2. Navigate to Develop Directory to execute main file index.js.
-3. Execute "node.js index.js"